 6. SMF to AMF: Nsmf_PDUSession_UpdateSMContext Response (CN Tunnel Info)

 The SMF sends an Nsmf_PDUSession_UpdateSMContext response (CN Tunnel Info) to the AMF for PDU Sessions which have been switched successfully.
 The CN Tunnel Info of UPF send to AMF is used to setup N3 tunnel.
 If redundant transmission is performed for one or more QoS Flows of a PDU Session, two CN Tunnel Info are sent and the SMF indicates to the Target NG-RAN one of the CN Tunnel Info is used as the redundancy tunnel of the PDU Session as described in clause 5.33.2.2 of TS 23.501 [2].
 The SMF sends an Nsmf_PDUSession_UpdateSMContext response without including the CN Tunnel Info to the AMF for the PDU Sessions for which user plane resources are deactivated or released, and then the SMF releases the PDU Session(s) which is to be released using a separate procedure as defined in clause 4.3.4.

+If the Source NG-RAN does not support Alternative QoS Profiles (see clause 5.7.1.2a of TS 23.501 [2]) and the Target NG-RAN supports them, the SMF sends the Alternative QoS Profiles to the Target NG-RAN on a per QoS Flow basis, if available.

 NOTE: Step 6 can occur any time after receipt of N4 Session Modification Response at the SMF.